Julia-Tempering/Pigeons.jl/docs/src/correctness.md

 process will have its own copy of the global variables.

 !!! note "Failed equality check"
-    If you are using custom struct, either mutable or containing mutables, it is possible that the check will fail even if your implementation is sound.
+    If you are using a custom struct that is either mutable or containing mutables, it
+    is possible that the check will fail even if your implementation is sound.
     This is caused by `==` dispatching `===` on your type, which is too strict for the purpose of comparing two deserialized checkpoints.
 See